brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify that you can save an image from a site using `Save to Photos` via context menu
 - [ ] Verify downloading images via `Download` button in the snack bar on sites such as `https://unsplash.com`
 - [ ] Verify that you are able to save a GIF image
+- [ ] Verify downloading wallet passes as well as .pkpass files

 ## Reader Mode